Do you think that Charlotte Mason’s method of homeschooling and Waldorf homeschooling are opposed?

 I always, always recommend that you read her works for yourself, and draw your own conclusions.

 The original volumes are being reprinted by both Living Books Press and Simply Charlotte Mason.
-The Charlotte Mason Plenary is publishing an annotated version along with a study guide they expect to release Fall 2018.
+The Charlotte Mason Plenary has published both Volumes 1 and 6 along with study guides.
 (Read my review of The Plenary)

 But there is so much more than just the original six volumes!